 The track is 2.48 miles long with 17 official corners.
 It feels longer than 2.48 miles, I would say it drives like VIR Full at 3.2 miles.
-This is probably because there is a multitude of corners packed into the lap, but even so there are enough straights to not make the lap feel rushed, although Barber certainly does not have what I consider the relaxing feel of Watkins Glen.
+This is probably because there is a multitude of corners packed into the lap, but even so there are enough straights to not make the lap feel rushed, although Barber certainly does not have the spacing between elements of, say, Watkins Glen.

-The track rewards mechanical as well as aero grip, well balanced cars, and a limited slip differential does not hurt either.
+The track rewards mechanical as well as aero grip, well balanced cars, and a limited slip differential comes in very handy.

 Turn By Turn

 While Barber has plenty of variety, there are some general principles that are helpful to keep in mind as you are going through the lap:

 Going uphill reduces speed gain and shortens braking zones.
 It also allows opening the wheel earlier and tracking out more aggressively (turns 2, 6, 15).